-- > Both notices are required because triggers are different. - Collection of personal information triggers notice required in § 38.2-604 of the Code of Virginia. - ◆ Disclosure of financial information triggers notice required in § 38.2-604.1 of the Code of Virginia. - Insurers create a national/regional GLBA notice and do not review the requirements of Virginia law.

-- Combining these notices is: - Permissible. - ◆ Difficult because triggers are different. - Difficult because information required to be in the two notices is different. - > GLBA notice may be combined with any Fair Credit Reporting Act Notice the financial institution is required to provide. - > Insurers are not providing these notices at the proper time. - Insurers' notices do not contain all the information required by the relevant statute(s). - Some insurers mistakenly think that the GLBA notice required by § 38.2-604.1 of the Code of Virginia takes the place of the notice required by § 38.2-604 of the Code of Virginia.
+- Both notices are required because triggers are different. - ◆ Collection of personal information triggers notice required in § 38.2-604 - ♦ Disclosure of financial information triggers notice required in § 38.2-604.1 - Insurers create a national/regional GLBA notice and do not review the requirements of Virginia law. - Combining these notices is: - ♦ Permissible. - ♦ Difficult because triggers are different. - Difficult because information required to be in the two notices is different. - ➤ GLBA notice may be combined with any Fair Credit Reporting Act Notice the financial institution is required to provide. - Insurers are not providing these notices at the proper time. - Insurers' notices do not contain all of the information required by the relevant statute(s). - ➤ Some insurers mistakenly think that the GLBA notice required by § 38.2-604.1 takes the place of the former § 38.2-604 notice.